 The subject site is located on the southern side of Gladstone Street, between Phillip Lane and Wilford Street.
-The site consists of one allotment and is generally triangular shaped with a total area of 1,320sqm.
+The site consists of one allotment and is generally triangular shaped with a total area of 1,320square meters (sqm) and is legally described as 2C Gladstone Street, Newtown.

-The site has a frontage to Gladstone Street of 39.7m and a secondary frontage of approximate 39.9m to Phillip Lane.
+The site has a frontage to Gladstone Street of 39.7 metres (m) and a secondary frontage of approximate 39.9m to Phillip Lane.